Resources for Parents and Families

 Emphasize that high risk drinking is neither admirable nor funny, and that many students suffer unexpected and unwanted consequences.
 Discourage participation in drinking games.
 Help them understand that high risk college drinking can result in injury, vandalism, and high risk sexual behavior.

+Encourage them to intervene.
 If your student sees someone who seems to be making a questionable decision while they are intoxicated, encourage them to intervene.
-If they see someone who they think might need medical attention, encourage them to call campus safety at 610-409-3333.
+If they see someone who they think might need medical attention, encourage them to call Campus Safety at 610-409-3333.
 Many students fail to seek help due to lack of experience or lack of familiarity of available resources.

 Students are strongly urged to access the Ursinus Counseling Services at the Wellness Center for mental and physical health issues.
-Go to the Wellness Center website (listed below) for information on grief and bereavement and an extensive list of wellness resources
+Go to the Wellness Center website for information on grief and bereavement and an extensive list of wellness resources.

 The loss or terminal illness of a loved one is a difficult thing to deal with.
 Providing support to your college student has its own difficulty when there is a distance separating you.
 Parents often worry and want to be reassured that their sons and daughters are coping with their grief.
 There are sound reasons for parents to be concerned.